nus-cs2103-AY2324S1/ip/docs/README.md

 * `[PRIORITY_LEVEL]` refers to the assigned priority level of the task, with possible values 0, 1, 2 and 3.
 * `[BODY]` refers to task description, along with other parameters such as `/from` and its due date and time
 <br>e.g. `D12Complete homework /by 22/10/2023 1800` refers to a **deadline** task with description `complete Homework`, due date and time of `22 Oct 2023 18:00`, that is marked and has priority level of 2.

-<br>⚠️ **Caution:** If your changes to the data file does not follow the above encoding and makes its format invalid, Smolbrain chatbot might parse the data wrongly and give corrupted task data.
+> ⚠️ **Caution:** If your changes to the data file does not follow the above encoding and makes its format invalid, Smolbrain chatbot might parse the data wrongly and give corrupted task data.

 <br>